-Figure 1 shows the distribution of the reports based on the timing of the underlying reported cases.7 The resulting corpus consists of 31,057,596 character strings.
-The average report length is 620 words, with standard deviation equal to 1,510 words.
+Fig. 1.
+The distribution of the reports based on the timing of the reported cases.

+with standard deviation equal to 1,510 words.
 After importing the resulting corpus into R, we further processed the text of the reports in order to prepare the dataset for analysis.
-Using R's textProcessor and prepDocuments functions, we converted all words to lower case, applied the Porter stemming algorithm, and removed standard English stop words (natural language words with little meaning, such as 'and', 'the', 'a', 'an'), numbers, words with fewer than three characters, words included in only one document, and punctuation.
+Using R's textProcessor and prepDocuments functions, we converted all words to lower case, applied the Porter stemming algorithm, and removed standard English stop words (natural language words with little meaning, such as 'and', 'the', 'a', and 'an'), numbers, words with fewer than three characters, words included in only one document, and punctuation.
 After the resultant processing, the final corpus consisted of 5,928,494 letter-based strings (word tokens).